mbrg/mbgsec/_posts/2023-09-16-my-intense-conversations-with-msrc-a-week-before-bh.md

 ## Research as usual

 A couple of months before BlackHat (USA 2023) I got an email from Microsoft Security Response Center.
-They saw the abstract of my [upcoming BlackHat talk](https://www.blackhat.com/us-23/briefings/schedule/index.html#all-you-need-is-guest-32647) and were like, Hi, you’re not planning on dropping any 0days on us are ya?
+They saw the abstract of my [upcoming BlackHat talk](https://www.blackhat.com/us-23/briefings/schedule/index.html#all-you-need-is-guest-32647) and were like, Hi, you’re not planning on dropping any 0days on us are you?
 Nahh we’re sure you’re not *that* type of researcher.
 We must keep our customers safe, you know.

 I was expecting this after getting a similar email before my [NoCodeMalware talk at defcon](https://github.com/mbrg/defcon30) last year so I responded casually that they shouldn’t worry, that I won’t be sharing any undisclosed vulns and that I’m happy to share my slides to help them see that.
 Based on my defcon experience I expected that to be it.
-Ohh boy was I wrong.
+Ohh boy, was I wrong.

 You see, things are fine and dandy until you’re seen as a threat.
 Sure, the PR parts of the house might downplay your research and say that its contrived.